 In October 2017 the Education Secretary Kirsty Williams announced a £2.7m project to improve the way supply teachers support schools.
 The funding supports 15 local authorities to create new supply teacher arrangements by employing supernumerary teachers to work across clusters of schools, covering teacher absence and supporting wider school improvements and learner outcomes.
 The pilot project will run during the 2018/19 and 2019/20 academic years and follows recommendations from the Supply Model Taskforce report published in 2017.

-The project will be evaluated to consider impact and the benefits of such a model and to encourage local authorities and schools, as the employers of teachers, to consider this as a viable alternative delivery method.
-The report will be available in autumn 2019.
+The project has been evaluated to consider impact and the benefits of such a model and to encourage local authorities and schools, as the employers of teachers, to consider this as a viable alternative delivery method.
+The report is available to view.

 - Part of: